sir-dunxalot/ember-blog/README.md

 - Parse CSS for unused rules
 - Development watching to seperate folder ignored by git
 - Allow ember components to be used in template (Em.Handlebars.compile(post.body);
+- Special characters in title used in URL break the app

 Built on [brunch-with-ember-reloaded](https://github.com/gcollazo/brunch-with-ember-reloaded).